Human Target (2010 TV series): Critical reception

 The series premiere of Human Target received generally favorable reviews, scoring 69 out of 100 on Metacritic based on 26 critical reviews.
 On Rotten Tomatoes, the season has an approval rating of 62% with an average rating of 6.8 out of 10 based on 29 reviews.
 The website's critics consensus states, "Human Target is frequently preposterous, but this slam-bang action series also offers a solid mix of comedy and thrills".
-The New York Post stated, "because he's a human target, he has no problem blowing out of exploding buildings (of which there are too many to count) with nary a scratch.
+The New York Post stated that "because he's a human target, he has no problem blowing out of exploding buildings (of which there are too many to count) with nary a scratch.
 Think Jack Bauer with excellent grooming".
 Robert Bianco wrote of the show's premiere in USA Today that the "confined-spaces fight on the train is a miniature marvel of its kind".
 Not all reviews were positive.
 Cynthia Fuchs gave the show a 3 out of 10, calling it predictable and the characters uninteresting.

 The second-season premiere received similar favorable reviews, scoring slightly higher than the first season with 71 out of 100 on Metacritic based on 13 reviews.
 On Rotten Tomatoes, the season has an approval rating of 88% with an average rating of 7.2 out of 10 based on 24 reviews.
 The website's critics consensus states: "Action-packed sequences and the addition of two central female characters give Human Target's second season a necessary boost".
 Brian Lowry from Variety criticized the changes made to the second season believing that the producers were forced to give the show an overhaul by the network to make it more appealing to women.
 He believes the changes almost ruined the show for those who loved the first season, but he said "for all that, there are still some good moments in these early hours, and the stuntwork remains impressive".
 He was also happy to see the scheduling changes keeping the show away from the Friday night death slot.
 Some reviewers wondered what happened to the original theme music, with Ian Cullen going as far as to say that "the change of music in the opening title sequence just plain sucked".